gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 ## Methods

-We first analysed the existing workflow of the Seurat tutorial (Butler et al. 2018).
-We replicated the workflow and analysed it according to the "Ten Simple Rules for Reproducible Computational
-Research" (Sandve et al. 2013)
+We first analyzed the existing workflow of the Seurat tutorial (Butler et al. 2018).
+We replicated the workflow and analyzed it according to the "Ten Simple Rules for Reproducible Computational Research" (Sandve et al. 2013)

 ### What problem does the workflow at hand address

-The Seurat workflow analyses a dataset of Peripheral Blood Mononuclear Cells (PBMCs) from 10X Genomics and consists out of 2700 single cell data sequenced with Illumina's NextSeq 500..
+The Seurat workflow analyses a dataset of Peripheral Blood Mononuclear Cells (PBMCs) from 10X Genomics and consists out of 2700 single cell data sequenced with Illumina's NextSeq 500.
 Raw single-cell expression data are used as an input.
 Aim of the workflow is finding clusters in the data with a graph-based clustering method.
 It uses a combination of feature selection, dimensionality reduction and clustering algorithms to identify cell types.
 We use the Seurat workflow to robustly separate different cell types in the sample.
 The target is to integrate the whole workflow from data pre-processing to separation of cell types and the assignment of cell types to the clusters.
 It used highly variable features to get reliable results that can be compared between different samples.

 ### Setting up the required environment